-Table 3 below indicates the exposure to the Reference Asset that an intra-day purchase of the T-Rex 2X Long Bitcoin Daily Target ETF would be expected to provide based upon the movement in the value of a Reference Asset from the close of the market on the prior trading day.
+Table 3 below indicates the exposure to the Reference Asset that an intra-day purchase of a 2X Long ETF would be expected to provide based upon the movement in the value of a Reference Asset from the close of the market on the prior trading day.
 Such exposure holds until a subsequent sale on that same trading day or until the close of the market on that trading day.
 For instance, if the Reference Asset has moved 5% in a direction favorable to the Fund, the investor would receive exposure to the performance of the Reference Asset from that point until the investor sells later that day or the end of the day equal to approximately 191% of the investor's investment.